gdbroman/broman.blog/_posts/2020/2020-11-03-not-wanting-something.md

 ---
-title: "Not Wanting Something Is Better Than Having It"
+title: "Not Wanting Better Than Having"
 permalink: not-wanting-something
 ---